 On This Page:

 - What’s the Difference Between Plumbers and Pipefitters?

 Plumbers and pipefitters have many things in common.
 Both professions require similar training and skillsets.
 They both need to read blueprints well, understand basic math and have a working knowledge of local building regulations.

 But there are also many differences between the two.
 Plumbers deal primarily with water and waste systems, whereas pipefitters work with high-pressure systems and the containment of hazardous substances.
 But the differences also go beyond which substances they handle.
-Other distinctions include what materials they tend to work with and the fact that pipefitters often work in industrial environments while plumbers work on both commercial and residential projects.
+Other distinctions include what materials they tend to work with and the fact that pipefitters often work in industrial environments while plumbers work on commercial and residential projects.

-If you’re unsure of which type of service you need, contact a local plumbing pro to discuss your needs.
+If you’re unsure which type of service you need, contact a local plumbing pro to discuss your needs.

 © Domin_Domin/Getty Images